Zylophone/udacity-health-tracker/README.md

 -------

-ONLINE  VERSION of the project: [http://www.thefullresolution.com/health_tracker/index.html](http://www.thefullresolution.com/health_tracker/index.html)
+ONLINE  VERSION of the project: [http://www.thefullresolution.com/health_tracker/](http://www.thefullresolution.com/health_tracker/)

 -------

 ###General Usage Notes

-- If you want to test the project locally, you have to use a localhost to display a website.
-The site uses Backbonone routers and it won't work properly if you just open index.html
+- If you want to test the project locally, you have to use a local-host to display a website.
+The site uses Backbone routers and it won't work properly if you just open index.html
 - Page uses external APIs, you need an active internet connection to test the project.